startup-dr/day1inference/content/pages/recon-article/article.md

 ### Goodput as a Unified Metric

-This tension gives rise to a new metric for inference systems.[^4] Consider how traditional metrics fall short.
+This tension gives rise to a new metric for inference systems.<d-cite key="distserve2024"></d-cite> Consider how traditional metrics fall short.
 Throughput measured in tokens per second captures raw capacity but ignores user experience.
 Latency measured as time to first token captures responsiveness but ignores efficiency.

 Goodput provides a unified measure.
 It quantifies the maximum request rate the system can serve while meeting defined service-level objectives for both TTFT and TPOT.
 This represents the balance point where expensive GPU resources are used efficiently through high throughput and responses are delivered quickly enough for users through low latency while service-level objectives are met consistently.